KE-W

-The KE-W APFSDS (Kinetic Energy, Tungsten) round is a type of armor-piercing fin-stabilized discarding sabot (APFSDS) ammunition designed for tank guns.
+The KE-W APFSDS (Kinetic Energy, Tungsten) round is a type of armor-piercing fin-stabilized discarding sabot (APFSDS) ammunition made out of tungsten.
+It is designed for large-caliber guns, such as those found on main battle tanks.

 Overview

 The KE-W round is known for its exceptional armor-penetrating capabilities, utilizing kinetic energy to defeat armored targets.
 It is commonly used by modern main battle tanks as their primary anti-tank ammunition.
 The round is mainly used on the NATO 120x570mm cannons.
 The main users are the American Abrams tank, and the German Leopard tank.

 Design and components

 The round consists of a sub-calibre penetrator made of tungsten, enclosed in a discarding sabot.
 The sabot provides stability during the initial stages of flight and is discarded upon exiting the barrel, allowing the penetrator to continue towards the target with high velocity.